bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ## Secure Computing (Seccomp)
-Using **Secure Computing** or seccomp you can disable the system calls your process can make.
-It restricts a container from making any syscall to the host's kernel.
+Using **Secure Computing** (or seccomp) you can disable the system calls your process can make to the host's kernel.

 A *seccomp profile* is a definition with a set of restricted and allowed calls stored in a file.
-Default seccomp profile used by Docker: <a href="https://github.com/moby/moby/blob/master/profiles/seccomp/default.json" target="_blank">default.json</a>
+Default seccomp profile used by Docker: <a href="https://github.com/moby/moby/blob/master/profiles/seccomp/default.json" target="_blank">default.json</a>.

 Docker allows you to define your seccomp profile for a container in JSON format.
 ```bash